Arbitrary Control of Non-Hermitian Skin Modes via Disorder and An Electric Field: Nonreciprocal model

-\textit{Model}.---We consider a two-dimensional extension of the Hatano–Nelson model, subject to an external static electric field and random on-site disorder, as shown in Fig.~\ref{Fig1}(a).
-The system is defined on a square lattice with sites $\mathbf{r} = (x,y)$ and governed by the Hamiltonian
+We first consider a 2D extension of the Hatano–Nelson model \cite{PhysRevLett.77.570}, subject to a static electric field and random on-site disorder, as shown in Fig.~\ref{Fig1}(a).
+This nonreciprocal model is defined on a square lattice, governed by the Hamiltonian

 where $\hat{c}_\mathbf{r}^\dagger$ and $\hat{c}_\mathbf{r}$ denote the creation and annihilation operators at the lattice site $\mathbf{r}=(x,y)$, and $\langle \mathbf{r},\mathbf{r^\prime}\rangle$ represents a pair of nearest-neighbor sites.
 The nonreciprocal hopping amplitudes along the $x$ and $y$ directions are specified as